glencbz/notes/unit-1/02-js-jquery/var-hoisting.md

 secondFunction();

 // => I'm outside
-// => Uncaught ReferenceError: localVariable is not defined
+// => Uncaught ReferenceError: notLocalVariable is not defined
 ```
 Local scope also has precedence over global scope.
 This protects us from using the same name twice if one of the names is in a local scope.